Generic Name: alcaftadine

 Warnings and Precautions

-To minimize contaminating the dropper tip and solution, care should be taken not to touch the eyelids or surrounding areas with the dropper tip of the bottle.
+To minimize eye injury and contamination of the dropper tip and solution, care should be taken not to touch the eyelids or surrounding areas with the dropper tip of the bottle.
 Keep bottle tightly closed when not in use.

 Contact Lens Use